 Located off the coast of the Bronx in NYC, Hart Island has served as a prison for Confederate soldiers, a women’s asylum, and most prevalently a potter’s field for the metropolis’s unclaimed dead.
 Inmates from Riker’s Island prison dig the graves and place handmade crosses on the sites.

 Ryan Reynolds stars in this black comedy as a bathtub factory worker, who talks to his pets … and hears them talk back.
-Their little voices bely a much deeper psychological problem that his new love interest (Anna Kendrick) will have to deal with.
+Their little voices obscure a much deeper psychological problem that his new love interest (Anna Kendrick) will have to deal with.
 The movie is out in limited release now, but you can also stream it on Amazon and iTunes.
 Also, watch the trailer here.

 Bates Motel: Season 3